 Occasionally, due to poor weather conditions or boat repair, weekly sampling did not take place.
-However, of the 740 months sampled between the start of the survey in 1959 and 2020, all but eight contained two or more weekly surveys, and 96% had three or more surveys.
+However, of the 792 months sampled between the start of the survey in 1959 and 2024, all but twelve contained two or more weekly surveys, and 96% had three or more surveys.
+In the most recent year, 2024, 50 weekly tows were made at the mid-bay station and 51 tows at the lower-bay station.
 Over the last six decades, the GSO trawl survey has recorded numerous changes in the bay including changes in water temperature and species composition.
-The following report contains a brief summary of the data, including updates to the most recent survey publication, Collie et al. (2008).
+The following report contains a summary of the data, including updates to the most recent survey publication, Collie et al. (2008).